Gulam Noon, Baron Noon

-Gulam Kaderbhoy Noon, Baron Noon, MBE (24 January 1936 – 27 October 2015) was a British businessman originally from Mumbai, India.
+Gulam Kaderbhoy Noon, Baron Noon, MBE (24 January 1936 – 27 October 2015) was a Mumbai-born British businessman.
 Known as the "Curry King", Noon operated a number of food product companies in Southall, London.
 He was a member of the Dawoodi Bohra Ismaili Shia community.

 Early life

 Noon was born in 1936, into a Dawoodi Bohra Muslim family which operated a sweet shop in Bombay.
 His father died when he was 7, and a relative ran the business until Noon took over its management at the age of 17.
 He renamed the shop "Royal Sweets", and expanded its clientele and size until it was capable of exporting internationally.

 In 1964, Noon travelled to Britain and emigrated permanently in 1972.
 He established a sweet shop in Southall, producing such products as Bombay mix.

 Career

 Noon founded and operated a number of food product companies in Southall, London, specialising in Indian cuisine.
 His main business was Noon Products which he established in September 1987, manufacturing chilled and frozen Indian and Thai ready meals, predominantly for UK supermarkets.
 Though he did not invent the dish, Noon is credited with the popularity of chicken tikka masala in Britain.

 In 1994, the company experienced a serious factory fire which destroyed much of its manufacturing capability, but within ten weeks the company began selling its products again.
 Noon kept all his staff in employment during this period.

 In 2005, Noon Products was taken over by Irish food conglomerate Kerry Group.